Recoverable Robust Optimization with Commitment: Robust Matroid

 In contrast, if the first-stage solution $S$ is equal to a nominal optimal solution, then $S$ necessarily contains $\{b, c \}$, and one can only achieve a value of $2$.
-Because if either $b$ or $c$ is interdicted, one can not extend $S$ by an element of positive value in the recourse. \end{proof}
+Because if either $b$ or $c$ is interdicted, one cannot extend $S$ by an element of positive value in the recourse. \end{proof}